WRugby1/Project-2/README.md

 What titles have been successful searches / applications?

 Built With:
-HTML, CSS, JavaScript, Node, Express, MySQL and sequelize, MVC, Heroku, JawsdB, Passport and dcrypt.
+HTML, CSS, JavaScript, Node, Express, MySQL and sequelize, MVC, Heroku, Passport and dcrypt.

 Authors:
-Isha Khan, Mark Bloodgood, Joseph Esquitin, and Andrew Bain.

 # Project-2